 **Tuition, Room, Board and Fees: If you intend to be a Full-Time student and have not yet registered for classes or been assigned a residence hall room, you are responsible for increasing your "Amount to Pay" on your statement of account to include tuition, room, board, the technology fee, and co-curricular activity fee.
 Calculate the total and remit your payment by the due date to avoid a late charge.
 After you register for classes and are assigned a room and board plan, your statement will be updated to reflect these charges.
 (Note: A delay in registering for classes does not delay your responsibility for paying your Luther bill by the due date.)

-*Anticipated Outside Scholarships and EPIC & Founding Congregation Grants (Luther's share and the church's share): These grants and scholarships will be considered exceptions and no late charge will be assessed if they haven’t been credited to your student receivable.
+*Anticipated Outside Scholarships and EPIC & Founding Congregation Grants (Luther's share and the church's share): These grants and scholarships will be considered exceptions and no late charge will be assessed if they haven’t been credited to your student account.
 However, it is important that you work with the organization or church to ensure the funds are sent to Luther College in a timely manner.

-*Pending Vocational Rehabilitation Grants, Military Benefits, and Davis United World Scholarships: These grants and scholarships will be considered exceptions and no late charge will be assessed if they haven’t been credited to your student receivable.
+*Pending Vocational Rehabilitation Grants, Military Benefits, and Davis United World Scholarships: These grants and scholarships will be considered exceptions and no late charge will be assessed if they haven’t been credited to your student account.
 Luther College will work with these organizations to ensure your funds are collected in a timely manner.